trambarhq/trambar/docs/getting-started.md

 ## Prerequisite

-For production deployment, you'll see a server connected to the Internet with a valid domain name.
+For production deployment, you'll need a server connected to the Internet with a valid domain name.
 Trambar Server is designed to run in the Cloud.
-A virtual machine with 2G of RAM and 16G of disk space should suffice, with the latter figure dependent on the amount of expected video contents.
+A virtual machine with 2G of RAM and 16G of disk space should suffice, with the latter figure dependent on the amount of video contents expected.

-You also need administrative access to a GitLab server.
+You'll also need administrative access to a GitLab server.

 For evaluation on your own computer, you should create a test instance of GitLab CE.
 The easiest method is with [Docker Compose](https://docs.gitlab.com/omnibus/docker/#install-gitlab-using-docker-compose).

 ## Installation on Linux

-1. Install **npm** if it's not a default part of the Linux distro you're using.
+1. Install **npm** if it's not a default part of the distro you're using.

 2. Install **trambar-cli**: